JvanKatwijk/qt-dab/README.md

 In **file** mode, i.e. after reading a file, the services are shown, and
 - obviously - may be selected.
-Adding an element to the **favorites** is not very usefule, as is channel selection, scanning and switching the mode.
-So, these functions are blocked in this mode.
+Adding an element to the **file mode** is not very usefule, as is channel selection, scanning or switching the mode.
+So, in **favorite mode** these functions are blocked.
 Furthermore, switching from this mode to either **ensemble mode** or **favorite mode** is meaningless, so the mode selecting button is hidden.